 - Stress incontinence

-happens when you sneeze, cough, laugh, lift objects, or do something that puts
+means that you leak urine when you sneeze, cough, laugh, lift something, change position, or do something that puts

 - Urge incontinence is an urge to urinate that's so strong that